FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

             ),
         )
 ```

+??? warning "Data Type Conversion"
+    NOMAD strictly enforces `Quantity` types like `np.int32`, `np.float64`, `np.complex128`, `str`, etc.
+    These do no necessarily include all concepts from the `typing` or `numpy` module.
+    `List`, for example, is controlled via the `Quantity.shape` attribute.

+    Note that you should apply the proper type before storing the quantity value, as conversions that lead to loss of precision are returned as errors, e.g. `int` cannot be readily cast into `np.float64`.

 The final `archive.json` will look something like the following.
 Obviously, the exact values depend on the file parsed.